(Updated: June 2, 2022)

 Why it matters

-Both of us and all current members of our homesteading community are also part of the GLBTQIA+ community.
+Both of us are part of the GLBTQIA+ community.
 Normally it’s not a big deal, we’re just people like everyone else.
 It doesn’t affect our homesteading skills or sustainable living practices.
 However, due to systematic prejudices within the USA government, it does affect nearly everything else.
 This includes our day-to-day decisions, finances, living space, employment, marriage, safety, and even our health.

 Just like being BIPOC (Black, Indigenous, Person of Color), being part of the GLBTQIA+ community can be dangerous.
 We are especially vulnerable to hate crimes, police brutality, and medical neglect.
 As a trans man, I am acutely aware of how I interact with medical practitioners and how they interact with me.
 A visit with a doctor or a counselor for many of us isn’t just a checkup.
 We have to actively fight to get our needs met.
 Here’s a horrifying story of what can happen when you are unable to advocate for yourself that is still a reality for many of us.